sufrin/Red/AppleRed.md

 binding of actions to keys.
 The language will be described in a separate section.

-To preserve my sanity, I do not distinguish between the control-shift and (OS/X) command-shift keys: they appear as `C-` below.
+Neither AppleRed nor I distinguish between the control-shift and (OS/X) command-shift keys: they appear as `C-` below.
+This is entirely to preserve my sanity, because I use both Linux and OS/X.
+Although it reduces the absolute number of keys it is possible to bind to separate actions, there are still enough for any (sane) user -- especially one prepared to use the mouse to navigate or hit a menu button occasionally.

 ### Undo and Redo